-Each of the TMs, irrespective of what type, has two TM input pins, with the label xTCKn and xTPnI respectively.
+Each of the TMs, irrespective of what type, has one TM input pin, with the label xTCKn.
 The xTMn input pin, xTCKn, is essentially a clock source for the xTMn and is selected using the xTnCK2~xTnCK0 bits in the xTMnC0 register.
 This external TM input pin allows an external clock source to drive the internal TM.
 The xTCKn input pin can be chosen to have either a rising or falling active edge.
-The xTCKn pins are also used as the external trigger input pin in single pulse output mode for the xTMn.
+The xTCKn pins are also used as the external trigger input pin in single pulse output mode for the STM and PTMn.

-The other xTM input pin, xTPnI, is the capture input whose active edge can be a rising edge, a falling edge or both rising and falling edges and the active edge transition type is selected using the xTnIO1~xTnIO0 bits in the xTMnC1 register.
+For STM and PTMn, another input pin, xTPnI, is the capture input whose active edge can be a rising edge, a falling edge or both rising and falling edges and the active edge transition type is selected using the xTnIO1~xTnIO0 bits in the xTMnC1 register.
 There is another capture input, PTCKn, for PTMn capture input mode, which can be used as the external trigger input source except the PTPnI pin.

-The TMs each have one or two output pins, xTPn and xTPnB.
+The TMs each have one or two output pins, with the label xTPn and xTPnB.
 The xTPnB pin outputs the inverted signal of the xTPn.
 When the TM is in the Compare Match Output Mode, these pins can be controlled by the TM to switch to a high or low level or to toggle when a compare match situation occurs.
-The external xTPn and xTPnB output pin is also the pin where the TM generates the PWM output waveform.
+The external xTPn and xTPnB output pins are also the pins where the TM generates the PWM output waveform.